CODEMASTERMIHIR/Fappybird/README.md

-# Fappybird
+# Flappybird
-This if a fappy bird game made using java graphics on Netbeans8.2 software This is a very simple game made using basic graphics Would be happy to see modifications in the program Gmail=mihirmj447@gmail.com
+This if a flappy bird game made using java graphics on Netbeans8.2 software This is a very simple game made using basic graphics Would be happy to see modifications in the program Gmail=mihirmj447@gmail.com